Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Introduction

-At present, rigorous and general studies on low-temperature phases are scarce.
-At low temperatures, unlike high-temperature phases, the structures of quantum many-body systems are considerably influenced by the system details.
-Therefore, analyses of the low-temperature properties are often considered computationally hard problems~\cite{Barahona_1982,ref:KempeKitaevRegev}.
-In such situations, the thermal area law is known to be a representative characterization of low-temperature phases of many-body systems, which universally holds at arbitrary temperatures~\cite{RevModPhys.80.517,PhysRevLett.100.070502,PhysRevX.11.011047}.
-It states that entanglement between two adjacent subsystems is, at most, as large as the size of their boundaries.
-In other words, the area law implies that the entanglement should be localized around the boundary and indirectly supports our argument.
+Thus far, rigorous and general studies on low-temperature phases remain scarce.
+At low temperatures, in contrast to high-temperature phases, the structures of quantum many-body systems are considerably influenced by the system details.
+Therefore, analyses of the low-temperature properties are often considered as computationally hard problems~\cite{Barahona_1982,ref:KempeKitaevRegev}.
+In such situations, all the long-range quantum effects are not strictly prohibited (e.g., off-diagonal long-range order~\cite{RevModPhys.34.694}), with only a fraction of them being forbidden at low temperatures.
+In the latter example, the thermal area law is known as a representative characterization of the low-temperature phases of many-body systems, which is universally true at arbitrary temperatures~\cite{RevModPhys.80.517,PhysRevLett.100.070502,PhysRevX.11.011047}.
+It states that the entanglement between two adjacent subsystems can reach the maximum of the size of their boundaries.
+In other words, the area law implies that entanglement should be localized around the boundary and thus indirectly supports the argument presented.